-For increasing functions from $[0, 1]$ to $[0, 1]$, the smallest $L$ is 1 that is attained by the identity function.
+For increasing functions from $[0, 1]$ to $[0, 1]$, the smallest value of $L$ is 1 that is attained by the identity function.
 Therefore, Assumption \ref{assump: l2 norm on TS coefficient} implies that $\|A\|_2 < 1$, which is the usual contraction assumption for standard VAR models in an Euclidean space.
 We now state the existence and uniqueness results.

 \begin{theorem} Under Assumptions \ref{assump: B1+}, \ref{assump: lipschitz noise in expectation} and \ref{assump: l2 norm on TS coefficient}, the IRF system \eqref{eq: iter_sys} almost surely admits a solution $\X_{t}, \; t \in \mathbb{Z}$, with the same marginal distribution $\pi$, namely, $\X_{t} \stackrel{d}{=} \pi, \;\forall \; t \in \mathbb{Z}$, where the notation $\stackrel{d}{=}$ means equality in distribution.
 Moreover, if there exists another solution ${\bm S}_{t}, \; t \in \mathbb{Z}$, then for all $t \in \mathbb{Z}$